Avrilai/Fighter/README.md

 # Fighter
-Basis for a Super Smash Bros recreation
+Basis for a Super Smash Bros remake
+Created with LibGDX in Android Studio.